 To obtain a Master’s degree from ERG, each student must meet the following requirements:

-• ENERES 201 – Interdisciplinary Analysis in Energy and Resources (3 units)
+- ENERES 293A – Master’s Interdisciplinary Analysis and the Environment (3 units)

 To ensure effective early planning and consultation, ERG Master’s students are expected to submit a completed “Proposed Course of Study” form by the last day of class in their first semester.
 This form will indicate the courses that the student intends to take to meet the requirements given above.
 It will be completed by the student in consultation with the student’s ERG core faculty advisor.
 The course of study may change as a student’s interests and plans change.
 At the end of the second and third semesters, students are expected to submit a revised course of study.
 The final course of study must be approved early in the student’s final semester to meet the requirements for graduation.